marhide/streaming-data/README.md

 This SQS queue will have the same name as the value of the `SQS_QUEUE_NAME` variable.
 If the value of the SQS queue environmental variable has been changed, the current existing queue will be deleted and a new queue with the new name will be created when this command is executed.

+#### Delete AWS infrastructure

+To delete the SQS queue, run the command

+`make delete-sqs-queue`

+This will run `terraform destroy`.
+To do this manually, navigate to the terraform folder and run command `terraform destroy`.

 ### Running the application

 Once an SQS queue has been created, you can run the application, by using the command